AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/installation.md

     ![Search *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/search-en.png)

 1. Select *AdGuard VPN - Unlimited & Fast* from the list of suggested apps and tap *GET*.
 If necessary, enter your Apple ID account password in the opened window.
+1. Wait for the download to finish and tap *OPEN* to open the app.

     ![AdGuard VPN *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/adguard-vpn-en.png)

-1. Wait for the download to finish and for *OPEN* button to appear.
-1. Tap *OPEN* to open the AdGuard VPN app.

-That's it!
-AdGuard VPN for iOS has been successfully installed on your iOS device.
+That’s it!
+AdGuard VPN for iOS has been successfully installed on your device.

 ## How to uninstall AdGuard VPN for iOS